mailgun/documentation/source/api-suppressions.rst

 from your mailings or mark your emails as a spam (for ESPs that provide FBL).
 You can also add/remove addresses from any of these lists using the API.

-.. note:: These are the docs for the new Suppressions API.
-The docs for the old /v2
+.. note:: This is the documentation for the new Suppressions API.
+The documentation for the previous
-          version are temporarily available here: :ref:`bounces <api-bounces-old>`, :ref:`unsubscribes <api-unsubscribes-old>`, :ref:`complaints <api-complaints-old>`.
+          version (/v2) will temporarily be available here: :ref:`bounces <api-bounces-old>`, :ref:`unsubscribes <api-unsubscribes-old>`, :ref:`complaints <api-complaints-old>`.

 .. _api-bounces: